Are Mouse-Keyboard Players On Overwatch Console Cheaters? Blizzard Speaks Up

 Ever wondered how top-rank Overwatch players aim so well with a controller?
-They might be holding a mouse-keyboard advantage—and Blizzard does not approve, Polygonreports.
+They might be holding a mouse-keyboard advantage—and Blizzard does not approve, Polygon reports.

 First person shooters are largely accuracy, accuracy, and accuracy.
 Whether you are on the PC, or on the Xbox One or PlayStation 4, how you aim generally dictates how you’ll fare in the game.
 And this is especially crucial with online FPS games such Overwatch, where you pit your aiming prowess against other gamers.
 Will you emerge victorious or will you get your pride trampled on?